 Reaction & Thoughts:

 Blake Edwards’s career has an interesting dichotomy.
 He alternated between lighthearted material (Breakfast At Tiffany’s and The Pink Panther series) and serious projects (Days of Wine and Roses and Experiment in Terror).
 It was only natural that at some point in his career he began mixing humor with sober drama, and vice versa.
 Sunset is a humorous film laced with murder and mystery.

 Terrific sets and Patricia Norris’s (Oscar-nominated) costumes add cache to the production — it’s a gorgeous-looking period piece.
 Nice music score by Henry Mancini (Breakfast At Tiffany’s and The Pink Panther) and glistening cinematography by Anthony B. Richmond (Don’t Look Now and The Man Who Fell to Earth).

 Conclusions & Final Thoughts:

 I wanted to like Sunset more — the movie-within-movie thing appeals to me — but it is a bit lifeless.
 It is not a total waste, though.
 Movie buffs will enjoy the references to old Hollywood.
-Sunset is flawed but amusing and Garner is a bundle of charm.
+Overall, Sunset is flawed but amusing and Garner is a bundle of charm.
 Dermot Mulroney’s (My Best Friend’s Wedding and August: Osage County) film début.
 Color, 102 minutes, Rated R.